Edgardorey/PAC_MAN/README.md

 -Power Pellet(50 pts)
 change ghost color to blue, allows pac man to eat the ghosts, put a timer for how long it lasts, 200 pts for first eat and times 2 for each next one

--Ghost behavoir when Frightened mode active
+-Frightened mode active
-Blinky:
-Pinly:
-Inky:
-Clyde:
+make the ghosts move the opposite way

 -Pac-Man lives
 3 lives to start, 10,000 points extra life, lose life everytime a ghost eats him